codalogic/exodep/README.md

 See the `alert` command for more information.

+## alertstofile

+`alertstofile` sends any recorded alerts to the file named in the command.
+The command format is:

+    alertstofile <file>

+If the named file already exists it will be renamed to `<file>.old` before the new alerts are written to the file.

+If there are no alerts to be written, the named file will effectively be deleted.
+Hence scripts using `exodep` can use the presence or absence of the named file to determine if alerts were generated.

+For example:

+    alertstofile alerts.exodep

 ## pause

 The `pause` command will wait for user to press the `Return` key before